GTPS-Resource-Center/dex-test-v5/README.md

 - Most common shit was removing it by acident

 ### Removed Dragging from all the windows
-- Ragging feature of the original one, now removed
+- Raging feature of the original one, now removed